apache/accumulo-website/contributor/verifying-release.md

   - Two 24-hour periods of the continuous ingest test, with successful verification, one with agitation and one without
   - A 24-hour period of the bulk continuous ingest test, with successful verification
-  - A 72-hour period of continuous ingest wihtout verification, but check the logs for any errors and ensure the cluster is still functional
+  - A 72-hour period of continuous ingest without verification, but check the logs for any errors and ensure the cluster is still functional

 ## Foundation Level Requirements ##